Hélder Câmara: Views

 Câmara endorsed the position of the Orthodox Church that spouses who were abandoned should be allowed to remarry within the church.
+He also admitted women's ordination.
 He criticized Pope Paul VI's removal of artificial contraception from the purview of the Second Vatican Council as "a mistake" meant to "torture spouses, to disturb peace of many homes", "a new condemnation of Galileo", "the death of the Council" and "the practical denial of collegiality".
 According to the former Vatican's Secretariat of State, however, Câmara went on to send a telegram to the Vatican praising the encyclical Humanae Vitae.

 In his famous interview with Italian journalist Oriana Fallaci, he also stated that, despite his support for non-violence, he did not condemn violent tactics: "And I respect a lot priests with rifles on their shoulders; I never said that to use weapons against an oppressor is immoral or anti-Christian.
 But that's not my choice, not my road, not my way to apply the Gospels".

-Câmara identified himself as a socialist and not as a Marxist, and while disagreeing with Marxism, had Marxist sympathies.
+Câmara identified himself as a socialist and not as a Marxist, but while disagreeing with Marxism, had Marxist sympathies.
 In the Fallaci interview, he stated, "My socialism is special, it's a socialism that respects the human person and goes back to the Gospels.
 My socialism is justice."
 He said, concerning Marx, that while he disagreed with his conclusions, he agreed with his analysis of the capitalist society.

+He never denied his communist sympathies and he openly supported dialogue with communists.
+He believed in the Fátima apparitions but he interpreted its call for the "conversion of Russia" as meaning that the Soviet Union would abandon its anti-religious policies but will not be rejecting communism.
+He wrote: "And what was the appeal of Fatima for? ...
+Not for the annihilation of the USSR and China, but for their conversion ...
+In 1967, the Russian Revolution will celebrate its jubilee ...
+We must accelerate the pace, there is no more time to waste".
+In a poem dedicated to French Dominican priest Louis-Joseph Lebret, Câmara states his belief that Karl Marx is in Heaven, and has him decorating Lebret of behalf of Jesus Christ: "Who decorated you / in the name of Christ / It was Karl Marx, / taken to heaven / for criticizing capital / and for the protection of workers?! ... / And the lack of understanding regarding faith?/ It was the Christians' fault / that he found around and gave him wrong vision / of Christ and Christianity?"